Frequently Asked Questions

 2. What equipment do you use?

-I shoot exclusively on Canon equipment with the exception of one Sigma lens I happen to love.
-Currently I use a Canon 7D, I prefer it over the more expensive 5D Mark III due to its faster shutter speed, high pixel count, and versatility in shooting.
+I shoot exclusively on Canon camera bodies, with Canon lenses.
+Currently I use a Canon 7D for most shooting, I prefer it over the more expensive 5D Mark III due to its faster shutter speed, high pixel count, and versatility in shooting.
 Off of the camera I use Wescott, Rogue, and Magmod products whenever possible, their quality has proven them unparalleled in every aspect.

 3. Why is photography so expensive?